julietnpn/farm_nrcs/conventions/NRCS/cema216-soil-health-test/1.0/index.md

 This inherits all of the rules of the inherited convention farmOS:soil-test:1.0, with the folowing exceptions.

-The label should be one of the allowed labels listed below, or it should be the csv column header from the lab:
+The label MUST be one of the allowed labels listed below and adhere to the test method specified by the Modus Test ID:
 - Soil Organic Carbon
+  - Modus Test ID:
 - Wet Macro-Aggregate Stability
+  - Modus Test ID:
 - Respiration
+  - Modus Test ID:
 - Active Carbon
+   - Modus Test ID:
-- Bioavailable Nitrogen using ACE Protien
+- Bioavailable Nitrogen using ACE Protein
+  - Modus Test ID:
 - Microbial Diversity using PFLA
+  - Modus Test ID:

 Lab test logs MUST also reference specific SHMU assets in the "Location" (`location`) field to indicate where the sample(s) were collected from for easier searching/filtering purposes.
 See related convention: NRCS:shmu:1.0